cacophony-wj/LeS/MCMs.md

 ## AS SOON AS CHARACTER CREATION IS COMPLETE

 **DO NOTHING** until **ALL** of the messages in the top left corner stop appearing.
 This is the most script intensive part of the game and may break otherwise.
-(It almost certainly will break if you forgot to copy game folder files.)

 Fertility mode will pop up a window requesting to turn on.
 Choose NO right now, even if you want it on, as the script load can get too high.